bluerange-io/bluerange-setup/docker/README.md

 The compose scripts expect that the following files are provided:

 - `server.env`: environment variable file containing the host machine name as registered in DNS and mail server configuration
-- `server.pem`: certificate chain used for HTTPS which must match the host machine name registered with DNS
+- `server.pem`: certificate used for HTTPS which must match the host machine name registered with DNS
 - `server.key`: private key for issuing the HTTPS certificate
+- `ca.pem`: additional CA certificate(s) used for signing the `server.pem` so that all of those PEMs form a full chain of trust

 The `server.env` file should look like this: